cmitchellMSS/usda-dva/documentation/business-model-canvas.md

 To develop the BMC, our team leveraged content found within the RFQ and coupled it with research.
 ## Key Partners
-We brainstormed anyone who would reap the value of the prototype we developed.
+We brainstormed anyone who would reap the value of the prototype we developed, which included data partners.
 This helps us identify cross-functional needs.
 We then looked at all of the teams/individuals that would be required to contribute to the success of the prototype.

 ## Key Activities
 Activities and attributes that what we want the prototype to actually do and have.